Leo-Simpson/c-lasso/paper/paper.md

 # Summary

 We introduce `c-lasso`, a Python package that enables sparse and robust linear regression and classification with linear equality constraints.

-The forward model is assumed to be:
+The underlying statistical forward model is assumed to be of the following form:
 $$
 y = X \beta + \sigma \epsilon \qquad \textrm{s.t.} \qquad C\beta=0
 $$
 Here, $X \in R^{n\times d}$ is a given design matrix and the vector $y \in R^{n}$ is a continuous or binary response vector.
 The matrix $C$ is a general constraint matrix.
 The vector $\beta \in R^{d}$ contains the unknown coefficients and $\sigma$ an unknown scale.
-Prominent use cases are (sparse) log-contrast regression with compositional data $X$ which leads to the constraint $\sum_{i=1}^d \beta_i = 0$, i.e., $C = 1_d^T$ [@Aitchison:1984] and Generalized lasso-type problems (see, e.g, [James et al.](http://faculty.marshall.usc.edu/gareth-james/Research/PAC.pdf), Example 3)
+Prominent use cases are (sparse) log-contrast regression with compositional data $X$, leading to the constraint $\sum_{i=1}^d \beta_i = 0$ (i.e., $C = 1_d^T$) [@Aitchison:1984] and Generalized lasso-type problems (see, e.g, [James et al.](http://faculty.marshall.usc.edu/gareth-james/Research/PAC.pdf), Example 3).
+The `c-lasso` package provides several estimators for inferring unknown coefficients and scale, including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimators with linear equality constraints.

 # Statement of need

+Currently, there is no Python package available that can solve these specific but very popular statistical estimation problems in a fast and efficient manner.
-The package handles several estimators for inferring unknown coefficients and scale, including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimators with linear equality constraints, none of which can be currently solved in Python in an efficient manner.
-Several algorithmic strategies, including path and proximal splitting algorithms, are implemented to solve the underlying convex optimization problems at fixed regularization and across an entire regularization path.
-We include three model selection strategies for determining model parameter regularization levels: a theoretically derived fixed regularization, k-fold cross-validation, and stability selection.
-The c-lasso package is intended to fill the gap between popular python tools such as `scikit-learn` which <em>cannot</em> solve sparse constrained problems and general-purpose optimization solvers such as `cvx` that do not scale well for the considered problems and/or are inaccurate.
-We show several use cases of the package, including an application of sparse log-contrast regression tasks for compositional microbiome data.
-We also highlight the seamless integration of the solver into `R` via the `reticulate` package.
+`c-lasso` provides several algorithmic strategies, including path and proximal splitting algorithms, to solve the underlying convex optimization problems with provable convergence guarantees.
+The c-lasso package is intended to fill the gap between popular Python tools such as [`scikit-learn`](https://scikit-learn.org/stable/) which <em>cannot</em> solve these constrained problems and general-purpose optimization solvers such as [`cvxpy`](https://www.cvxpy.org) that do not scale well for the considered problems and/or are inaccurate. `c-lasso` can solve the estimation problems at fixed regularization level and across an entire regularization path and includes three model selection strategies for determining model parameter regularization levels: a theoretically derived fixed regularization, k-fold cross-validation, and stability selection.
+We show several use cases of the package, including an application of sparse log-contrast regression tasks for compositional microbiome data, and highlight the seamless integration of the solver into `R` via the `reticulate` [package](https://rstudio.github.io/reticulate/).

 # Functionalities